creachadair/chirp/spec.md

 1. The caller sends a `Request(id, method, params)` packet to the callee.
 At this point the call is *pending*.
 The call remains pending until either *terminated* or *completed* according to the rules below.

-   - If `id` duplicates an already pending request, the callee MUST send a `Response(id, DUPLICATE_REQUEST, 0)` packet.
+   - If `id` duplicates an already pending request, the callee MUST send a `Response(id, DUPLICATE_REQUEST, nil)` packet.
 This terminates the call.
 The callee MUST NOT interrupt or terminate the already-pending request as a result of the duplication.

-   - If `method` is unknown, the callee MUST send a `Response(id, UNKNOWN_METHOD, 0)` packet.
+   - If `method` is unknown, the callee MUST send a `Response(id, UNKNOWN_METHOD, nil)` packet.
 This terminates the call.
 2. The callee runs the handler for the requested method.

-   - If the handler completes with result `(tag, R)`, the callee sends `Response(id, SUCCESS, tag, R)`.
+   - If the handler completes with result `R`, the callee sends `Response(id, SUCCESS, R)`.
 This completes the call.

      N.B.: A successful protocol call may still report a service error to the caller within the result.

-   - If the handler does not complete or reports an error instead of a result, the callee sends `Response(id, SERVICE_ERROR, 0)`.
+   - If the handler does not complete or reports an error instead of a result, the callee sends `Response(id, SERVICE_ERROR, nil)`.
 This completes the call.

 Once a call is either terminated or complete, the `id` value for that call is eligible for reuse.